Nourish Nature,

 Biochar is a stable, carbon rich form of charcoal produced by heating organic waste materials at high temperatures in a low-oxygen environment (a process called pyrolysis).
 It creates an incredibly porous substance, which has a number of qualities that deliver an array of different benefits.

-Biochar comes in two forms, pure uncharged biochar, and charged biochar.
+Biochar comes in two forms, pure biochar, and enriched biochar.
 The differences are outlined below.

-Charged biochar - this product is biochar made through the same process of pyrolysis, but then ‘charged’ or enriched by infusing it with natural, chemical free fertilisers and microbes.
+Enriched biochar - this product is biochar made through the same process of pyrolysis, but then enriched by infusing it with natural, chemical free fertilisers and microbes.
 This products is ready to be used, straight out of the box, to improve your soil.

 Why you should use biochar: